 Sleep apnea is a potentially serious sleep disorder in which breathing repeatedly stops and starts.
-You may have sleep apnea if you snore loudly, and you feel tired even after a full night’s sleep.
+This may cause you to snore loudly, and feel tired even after a full night’s sleep.

 Three main types of sleep apnea:

-– Obstructive sleep apnea, the more common form that occurs when throat muscles relax.
+– Obstructive – The more common form that occurs when throat muscles relax.

-– Complex sleep apnea syndrome, also known as treatment-emergent central sleep apnea, occurs when someone has both obstructive sleep apnea and central sleep apnea.
+– Complex sleep apnea syndrome – Also known as treatment-emergent central sleep apnea, occurs when someone has both obstructive and central sleep apnea.